ASteinheiser/react-rpg.com/README.md

 ## TODO:
 - [ ] remove surrounding available tiles when an object or monster is placed for better spacing
-- [ ] remove available tiles that are within the players initial sight radius
 - [ ] dont place chests or stairs in hallways (have walking path exclusively on opposite sides)
 ###
 - [ ] better maps for story mode